riceboru/COMP3005_FinalProject/README.md

 # COMP3005_FinalProject
-*Most of the Java code is based on Assignment 4*
+*Most of the Java code is based on Assignment 4 \n
 requirement:

 1. you need a database called Project_FitnessClubDB